Bachelor in Occupational Therapy

 - a licence to practice as a fully qualified occupational therapist

-- a degree from a Swiss university of applied sciences (Bachelor of Science ZFH in Occupational Therapy)
+- a degree from a Swiss university of applied sciences (Bachelor of Science ZHAW in Occupational Therapy)

 Academic achievement is evaluated with ECTS credits (European Credit Transfer and Accumulation System), which allows for comparison across Europe.
 The programme is valued at 180 ECTS credits, with one credit equal to approx. 30 hours of student work.